Bioconductor/BBS/README.md

 ### DNS resolution and https specifics

-In Stage 2, the Windows and Mac builders get packages to build from the *master builder*.
+In Stage 2, the Windows and Mac builders get packages to build from the *primary builder*.
 Historically this was done via http and has recently been transitioned to https.